Policies – Effective 01 April 2022

 2 – ANTI-BRIBERY AND CORRUPTION STATEMENT

-Canongate Communications Limited is committed to conducting business ethically as well as complying with all applicable laws.
+Canongate Communications Limited (The Business) is committed to conducting business ethically as well as complying with all applicable laws.
 This includes compliance with anti-bribery and anti-corruption laws such as the UK Bribery Act 2010.

 The purpose of this document is to set out our stance in relation to bribery and corruption.
 This statement applies to all consultants, agents, sales reps, associated third parties and contractors of Canongate’s within all regions, areas and functions.
 Canongate’s policy on bribery and corruption is as follows: